ZeeNexus/algorandPoR/README.md

 algorand-por

 ====================
-Algorand PoR's official implementation in Go.
+Algorand PoR's official implementation in GO.

 Algorand is a permissionless, pure proof-of-stake blockchain that delivers decentralization, scalability, security, and transaction finality.